-Here is a function to generate a select box for a HTML form.
+Here is a function to create a group of radio buttons in a HTML form.
 The three parameters are:

 MySQL uses the datatype TINYINT to store boolean values.
 MySQL stores the value as TINYINT(1) which is the same as a bit so the value is either 0 (false) or 1 (true).
 Using boolean fields can be very useful, but it can be costly in processing as to change the value you have to query the database, find out the value of the field and then act accordingly.